BULGE ELIMINATED, GERMANS RETREAT

 Adolf Hitler’s objective for “Operation Watch on the Rhine” was to retake the strategically important Belgian port of Antwerp and drive a wedge between Great Britain and the U.S., making one or both Allied partners more likely to negotiate a settlement that would then allow him to concentrate his dwindling military resources against the Soviets in the east.

-The last German assault against Bastogne was turned back in early January 1945, after which the Allies counterattacked.
+The last German assault against Bastogne stalled in early January 1945 owing to an overwhelming Allied presence.
+Then the Allies counterattacked.
 When finally eliminated from the Ardennes bulge on January 28, the Germans had lost upwards of 100,000 men, including 11,000 dead, a good percentage of them killed by U.S. soldiers revenging themselves on the enemy for an unforgivable atrocity, the massacre of 84 of their own near Malmedy just west of the Belgian border.
 Lost to Hitler, too, were some 600 irreplaceable tanks and assault guns and about 1,000 planes.
 American units lost perhaps 730 tanks and tank destroyers while suffering 75,842 casualties, including 8,407 killed, 46,170 wounded, and nearly 21,000 taken captive.
+The Ardennes Campaign was the bloodiest battle fought by Americans in World War II.
 British losses numbered 1,408, including 200 dead.

 Map Showing the Progress of the German Ardennes Offensive that Created the “Bulge” in Allied Lines Between December 16 and 25, 1944